HadiuzZaman122/Java/README.md

 16. Positive.java is Code for checking whether the entered number is positive or negative.
 17. PositiveNegativeZero.java is for determinig wheater the entered number is Positive or Negative or Zero using Conditional Operation.
 18. RelationalOperation.java is for relational operations suc as Equal to (==), Not Equal to(!=), Greater than (>), Less than (<) .
+19. Square.java is for Squaring a Number entered by an user.
-19. StingFirstLast.java is for taking a string as inpt from user and print its Fisrt and Last letters.
+20. StingFirstLast.java is for taking a string as inpt from user and print its Fisrt and Last letters.
-20. StringConvert.java is for taking string as input from user then replace all "a" from the user to "o".
+21. StringConvert.java is for taking string as input from user then replace all "a" from the user to "o".
-21. StringFunctions.java is for string functions.
+22. StringFunctions.java is for string functions.
-22. StringLength.java is for Taking a string as input from user and print its length.
+23. StringLength.java is for Taking a string as input from user and print its length.
-23. StringReverse.java is for taking string as input from user then reverse it and print it and then checks for palindrome or not.
+24. StringReverse.java is for taking string as input from user then reverse it and print it and then checks for palindrome or not.